stechstudio/laravel-storage-connect/docs/eloquent-managed-connections.md

 ## Pseudo attribute

-The trait provides a pseudo attribute for each cloud storage provider using the name of the storage provider followed by `_connection`.
-So `$user->dropbox_connection->...` for example
+The trait provides a pseudo attribute for each cloud storage provider using the name of the storage provider followed by `_connection`, so `$user->dropbox_connection->...`, for example.

 ## Setup a new connection

 This package provides a pre-wired route to setup a cloud storage connection for the currently logged in user.
-This route is available at /storage-connect/authorize-user/dropbox by default.
-(Change 'dropbox' to any supported provider name.)
+This route is available at `/storage-connect/authorize-user/dropbox` by default (change 'dropbox' to any supported provider name).

 Of course you can create your own route if need be, particularly if it's not the User that holds the storage connection in the database.
 To setup a new connection use the authorize method.
-This will give you a RedirectResponse that kicks off the OAuth flow.
+This will give you a `RedirectResponse` that kicks off the OAuth flow.

 Let's say you are storing the connection on the organization.
 Your route would look like this: